MattsTechInfo/Meshnet/README.md

 ## ARM64
 Next to the default AMD64 platform this container is also built for ARM64.
 This will allow for easy deployment on Ampere based K8s nodes or VM's in, for example, the Free-Tier Oracle Cloud Infrastructure.
 At this moment, specific OKE images seem to miss some iptables modules, running `sudo modprobe iptable_filter` on your worker nodes will fix this.

+## Synology
+A few users have had some problems with certain Synology devices as these do not come with the correct iptables modules, a manual will be added to the documentation when I have time to do this.
+For now, please join the Discord as the solution is posted to the support channel there.

 ## Credits
 Starting this image has been based on the excellent work of https://github.com/bubuntux/nordvpn with their NordVPN client implementation in Docker.